TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-1.md

 ## TAIP Header Preamble

-Each TAIP must begin with an [RFC 822](https://www.ietf.org/rfc/rfc822.txt) style header preamble, preceded and followed by three hyphens (`---`).
-This header is also termed ["front matter" by Jekyll](https://jekyllrb.com/docs/front-matter/).
+Each TAIP must begin with an [RFC 822] style header preamble, preceded and followed by three hyphens (`---`).
+This header is also termed ["front matter" by Jekyll].
 The headers must appear in the following order.
 Headers marked with "*" are optional and are described below.
 All other headers are required.

 ` taip:` <TAIP number> (this is determined by the TAIP editor)